Curriculum Guide

 This course invites students to participate in the richness and variety of American language, literature, and culture.
 It begins with aspects of the American character, emphasizing the development of collective habits and the persecution individuals suffer when they challenge those habits.
 Following our global work in Grade 10, in Grade 11 we study and listen to the work of some of America's distinctive literary authors, writing our own poetry, prose, and drama suggested by the ideas and strategies of these works.
 Another concern of the course is the problem of belonging in America.
 We look at poetry, fiction, drama, film, and essays that explore the search for meaning, humor, and dignity in a land that makes us feel our difference.

-Works studied may include various nonfiction works (Native American speeches; articles; videos; essays by Hurston, Solnit, Kimmerer, Davis, Douglass, Baldwin, Bourne, Biss, and Thoreau); Beloved, Something Wicked This Way Comes, The Scarlet Letter, The Great Gatsby, Buried Child, As I Lay Dying, The Crucible, There There, Fun Home, If Beale Street Could Talk; short fiction by Cisneros, Baldwin, Kernan, and Hawthorne; and poetry by Wheatley, Harjo, Dickinson, Cullen, Whitman, McKay, Hughes, Diaz, Corressi, Hoagland, and the Hansell visiting poet.
+Works studied may include various nonfiction works (Native American speeches; articles; videos; essays by Hurston, Solnit, Kimmerer, Davis, Douglass, Baldwin, Bourne, Biss, and Thoreau); Beloved, Something Wicked This Way Comes, The Great Gatsby, Buried Child, The Crucible, There There, Fun Home, If Beale Street Could Talk, and Trash; short fiction by Cisneros, Baldwin, Kernan, and Hawthorne; and poetry by Wheatley, Harjo, Dickinson, Cullen, Whitman, McKay, Hughes, Diaz, Corressi, Hoagland, and the Hansell visiting poet.

 • Beauty and the Body